 Hasbrouck Gold Project Exploration

-West Kirkland’s district-scale exploration objective is to find gold that can be trucked to the planned and permitted heap leach processing facilities at Three Hills Mine and Hasbrouck Mine.
+West Kirkland’s district-scale exploration objective is to find gold that can be trucked to the planned and permitted heap leach processing facilities at Three Hills and Hasbrouck Mines.

 West Kirkland has identified high-grade epithermal vein and bulk tonnage exploration targets at:

 - Three Hills (75% West Kirkland, 25% Waterton)